NikhilReddyManda/3-Days-3-Projects/README.md

 # 3-Days-3-Projects
-These are the speedrun projects made by Nikhil Reddy.
+These are the projects made by Nikhil Reddy.
 These websites are made using HTML, CSS.

 Here are the links to see these websites in action: